-(More detail on these courses can be found on the sixth form area of the website.)
+(More detail on this course can be found on the Sixth Form area of the website.)

 Learning Outside The Classroom

 - The UKMT (United Kingdom Maths Challenge) is the biggest national challenge with 4000 schools taking part and some 580 000 students.
-We enter students for the Senior (years 12 and 13), Intermediate (years 9, 10, 11), and Junior (years 7 and 8) challenges.
-The competition is part of our Gifted and Talented programme and is a challenge for the most able students.
+We enter students for the Senior (Years 12 and 13), Intermediate (Years 9, 10, 11), and Junior (Years 7 and 8) challenges.
+The competition is part of our More Able programme and is a challenge for our students.

-- GCSE students are offered consistent support towards their exams by way of after school revision classes, weekend revision classes and also crammer courses provided during school holidays.
+- GCSE students are offered consistent support towards their examinations by way of after Academy after school revision classes, weekend revision classes and also crammer courses provided during school holidays where possible.